DiegoCunha-cmd/PLEWD/README.md

 ## Diego Cunha
   Second year student of Information Systems on Amazonas's State University, one of the founders of the original idea of the app
+  Intern at SEPLANCTI, a Government Secretary of Planning
 ## Erica Amoedo
   Second year student of Information Systems on Amazonas's State University, one of the